 There are airports at Glasgow and Edinburgh but the nearest is Inverness Airport about 12 miles out of town off the A96 Nairn road.
-See our ‘Useful Contacts’ sheet for relevant airlines.
-Take a taxi from the airport or a bus into town followed by a taxi to Muirtown Basin where the barge will be moored.
+You can take a taxi from the airport or a bus into town followed by a taxi to Muirtown Basin where the barge will be moored.

-On this tour the following barges are scheduled
+On this tour the following barge is scheduled

 By this tour the following bike is included.

 This mountabike is included by the tour.
-Don't forget to send us your height to select the corrct frame size.
+Don't forget to send us your height to select the correct frame size.